michaellee1019/viam-modular-resources/README.md

 {"marquee":{"text":"MICHAELLEE1019"}}
 ```

+Marquee text with a custom time between scrolls, in seconds
+{"marquee":{"text":"MICHAELLEE1019","delay":0.1}}

 Print text onto the display.
 This method does not clear existing characters so it is recommended to pad the text with space chacters.
 ```
 {"print":{"value":"ELLO POPPET"}}